timsch3/timsch3/README.md

 🎮 Fiddling around with the [Godot game engine](https://godotengine.org/) is another thing I enjoy

 🎹 And last but not least I'm a musician.
 Give it a listen if you like: [Tim Beau](https://soundcloud.com/timbeau/sets) (scroll the playlists for various genres)

-The rest of my time I spend with my girlfriend and our dog, playing some survival / building / crafting games or cooking up some homemade soulfood 🍔😋